tduyphat/E-Commerce-API-Design/endpoints/orders_endpoints.md

 ## Update An Order

-When logged in as an admin, you can update an order by sending an object in the body with the following shape to `/orders` (only property and value that needs to be updated) and adding the `id` as a parameter, with a token in the header.
+When logged in as an admin, you can update an order by sending an object in the body with the following shape to `/orders/:id` (only properties and values that need to be updated) and adding the order ID as a parameter, with a token in the header.

 Request: